-USE HOT PADS.
-Microwave energy does not heat containers, but the hot food does.
+USE HO?
+PADS.
+Microwave energy does not heat containers, but the hot food dc=s

-If your electric power line voltage is less than the normal 240 volts, cooking times may be longer
+If your electric power line voltage is less than the normal 240 volts, cooking times may be longer.

-Foliow MICRO MENUS Cookbook directions carefully.
-If using a different cookbook, you may need to experiment with times and Cook Powers
+Follow MICRO MENUS Cookbook directions carefully to properly cook different types of food.
+If using a different cookbook, you may need to experiment with times and Cook Powers.

-- Double-check all settings - Use the oven only for defrosting, cooking or reheating.
+- Double-check all settings. - Use the oven only for defrosting, cooking or reheating.